 Vision for Learning

 World Class.
 Every Day.
 In Every Way.
+The Success of Every Learner

 Strength |

-Consideration In Plan |
+Check for Consideration in Plan |

-Our kindergarten diagnostic data shows that as a building we are 81% in 2021-2022 at core according to Acadience diagnostic. |
+Our kindergarten diagnostic data shows that as a building we are 85% in 2022-2023 at core according to Acadience diagnostic. |

--weekly teacher data meetings -coordinated data analysis with district data personnel -Enhanced Core Reading Instruction -RTI/SLD Determination -data reviewed after every 24 day intervention cycle. |
+-weekly teacher data meetings -coordinated data analysis with district data personnel -competency based learning -Enhanced Core Reading Instruction -RTI/SLD Determination -data reviewed after every 24 day intervention cycle. |

 Percent of English Learners meeting Imagine Learning goal. |

-No |
+True |

 Proactive well-versed school counselor assisting teacher staff in gathering artifacts. |